ndreey/ProteinTailor/README.md

 - mRNA
 - amino acid sequence (aa-seq)
 - Uniprot accesion

 ProteinTailor can handle inputs in either FASTA format or pure sequence.
 Note that this version can only handle one input at a time.
+You are required to enter the NCBI taxid of the organism the protein is derived from and the taxid of the _E. coli_ strain for ProteinTailor to work.
+It is recommended to add a unique job title for each tailor session as the ProteinTailor Report will be overwritten.
+By pressing the **Tailor** button ProteinTailor will start the tailor procedure.
+The ProteinTailor HTML Report will be automatically presented in your webbrowser in a new tab.
+Here you can store the ProteinTailor HTML Report by saving the HTML file.
+ProteinTailor is dynamic so you can create a new tailor process by changing the input and press tailor again.